exodev-exordium/exordium-discord/README.md

 DISCORD_LOG=741414700251873303

 # Credits
-DISCORD_CREDIT_FOOTER=Bot created by @heyrift and the Exordium Development Team
+DISCORD_CREDIT_FOOTER=Bot created by @heyrift and the Exordium Development Team.

 ```